Marriage Pact

-The Marriage Pact is an unofficial yearly matching activity that takes place on American college campuses, by which students fill out compatibility surveys in order to find a partner among fellow participants, who they agree will be their backup "safety" spouse in the future in case they are then unmarried.
+The Marriage Pact is an annual matchmaking activity that takes place on American college campuses, by which students fill out compatibility surveys in order to find a partner among fellow participants, who they agree will be their backup "safety" spouse in the future in case they are then unmarried.

 Background

 Agreements between young friends to marry later in life are a trope of American entertainment, popularized in the film My Best Friend's Wedding, that also occur occasionally in life.

 The stable marriage problem, and human matching more generally, is a problem of allocation.
 Unlike marketplaces, where problems are solved by establishing pricing mechanisms and then allowing the participants to find optimal solutions among themselves, allocation problems happen when pricing is impractical or undesirable, such as assigning donated organs to surgery patients, students to schools, or refugees to host cities.

 In 1962, David Gale and Lloyd Shapley proved that one or more solutions could always be found for an equal number of men and women under idealized assumptions that people's preferences are known, stable, rankable, they are honest about them, and couples are binary and will remain indefinitely in committed heterosexual marriages.
 However, as real-life dating services have found, these assumptions do not hold.
 Further, with large populations such as students on a college campus, it would be impractical for each participant to fully rank each other participant in order of preference.
 As a result, preferences must be inferred in one way or another rather than self-reported.